FreaxMATE/FreaxMATE.github.io/content/linux/setup-git/index.md

 ```

-So obviously follow the inctructions and configure your email and name with:
+So obviously follow the instructions and configure your email and name with:

 ```
 git config --global user.email "you@example.com"